Fly Fishing Trips

 The season can starts in early October on the Klamath and runs through Thanksgiving for the summer run fish.
 Every year is a little different and I tend to target the last 3 weeks of October.

 Klamath river is currently a tailwater fishery (that may change in the near future) with a strong run of “Half-pounder” steelhead.
 These guys are crazed fighters and make up the bulk of action between adult fish.

-The lodging is abundant and in every price range.
+Lodging is abundant and in every price range.
 For fishing on only the Klamath, Yreka, California is close and offers all the necessary facilities.
-For fishing the Rogue, consider staying in Ashland or Medford, Oregon.
-For a combo trip Ashland is a good base as it is pretty much between the Klamath and Rogue and has many dining and lodging options.
+Also, consider Mount Shasta City and Weed for options.

 The cost is $475/day.
 This includes boat, guide, launch fees, lunch, and flies.
 You will need to get the appropriate state license and have your own wading gear.
 I encourage you to use your favorite rod if it’s a single hand 7 or 8 weight or, I have demo rods with the right lines to use as well.